This document describes how to set up multi-factor authentication (MFA) for Zoho™ CRM with AuthPoint as an identity provider.

 - Do not select the Do you need a sign out response? or Just In Time Provisioning check boxes.

 Before AuthPoint can receive authentication requests from Zoho CRM, you must add a SAML resource in AuthPoint.
-You must also assign an access policy for the Zoho CRM resource to the user group(s) that must authenticate to log in.
+You must also create an authentication policy for the Zoho CRM resource to determine which users can authenticate and log in to Zoho CRM and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint